Fsh-98/cardio-vascular-disease-prediction/README.md

 # Cardio-vascular-disease-prediction
-The PDF file in the folder contains the project documentation.
+The .pdf file contains the project documentation.